 Go back to the main Resource Groups blade and select the resource group rgCentral.
 You are going to go through the same steps of creating a virtual network with a virtual network gateway that you did in the previous task, except that this will be for the rgCentral resource group.

-Click the button and add a new virtual network named vnetCentral.
+Click the +Add button and add a new virtual network named vnetCentral using the settings in the screenshot below.
 Pay close attention to the IP addresses that are being used.